Consolidation is coming to gaming, and Jam City raises $145 million to capitalize on it

 The new money comes after a few years of speculation on whether Jam City would be the next big Los Angeles-based startup company to file for an initial public offering.
 It also follows a new agreement with Disney to develop mobile games based on intellectual property coming from all corners of the mouse house — a sweet cache of intellectual property ranging from Pixar, to Marvel, to traditional Disney characters.

-Jam City is coming off of a strong year of company growth.
-The Harry Potter: Hogwarts Mystery game which launched last year, became the company’s fastest title to hit $100 million in revenue
+Jam City is coming off a strong year of company growth.
+The Harry Potter: Hogwarts Mystery game, which launched last year, became the company’s fastest title to hit $100 million in revenue.

-Add that to the company’s expansion into new markets with strategic acquisitions to fuel development and growth in Toronto and Bogota, and it’s clear that the company is looking to make more moves in 2019.
+Add that to the company’s expansion into new markets with strategic acquisitions to fuel development and growth in Toronto and Bogota and it’s clear that the company is looking to make more moves in 2019.

 Meanwhile, games are quickly becoming the go-to revenue driver for the entertainment industry.
-According to data collected by Newzoo, mobile games revenue reached a record $63.2 billion worldwide in 2018, representing roughly 47% of the total revenue for the gaming industry in the year.
+According to data collected by Newzoo, mobile games revenue reached a record $63.2 billion worldwide in 2018, representing roughly 47 percent of the total revenue for the gaming industry in the year.
 That number could reach $81.3 billion by 2020, the Newzoo data suggests.

-Roughly half of the U.S. plays mobile games and they’re spending significant dollars on those games in app stores.
-App Annie suggests that roughly 75% of the money spent on app stores over the past decade has been spent on mobile games.
-And consumers are expected to spend roughly $129 billion in the app store over the next year.
-The data and analytics firm suggests that mobile gaming will capture some 60% of the overall gaming market in 2019 as well.
+Roughly half of the U.S. plays mobile games, and they’re spending significant dollars on those games in app stores.
+App Annie suggests that roughly 75 percent of the money spent in app stores over the past decade has been spent on mobile games.
+And consumers are expected to spend roughly $129 billion in app stores over the next year.
+The data and analytics firm suggests that mobile gaming will capture some 60 percent of the overall gaming market in 2019, as well.

 All of that bodes well for the industry as a whole, and points to why Jam City is looking to consolidate.
 And the company isn’t the only mobile games studio making moves.

-The publicly traded games studio Zynga, which rose to fame initially on the back of Facebook’s gaming platform, recently expanded its European footprint with the late December acquisition of the Helsinki-based gaming studio, Small Giant Games.
+The publicly traded games studio Zynga, which rose to fame initially on the back of Facebook’s gaming platform, recently expanded its European footprint with the late-December acquisition of the Helsinki-based gaming studio Small Giant Games.